These general terms and conditions apply to all offers and agreements in which VRelax acts as a supplier.

 4.5 The Supplier can temporarily decommission the Application, the Dashboard and the GRIP app in whole or in part for preventive, corrective or adaptive maintenance or other forms of service without becoming liable for damages.
 The Supplier will not allow the decommissioning to last longer than necessary and will take place outside office hours as much as possible.

-4.7 The Supplier may from time to time provide updates for the Application, the Dashboard and/or the GRIP app.
-The Supplier will provide the Buyer with instructions for this purpose.
+4.6 Supplier may from time to time provide updates for the Application, Dashboard and/or GRIP app.
+Supplier will provide instructions to Purchaser to that effect.

-4.8 The acceptance of the Supplier's Application, the Dashboard and/or the GRIP app being made available is emphatically not dependent on an acceptance procedure, unless the parties have expressly and substantively agreed on a clearly detailed acceptance procedure and concrete implementation plan and not only the obligation to having such a procedure or making such a plan.
-Acceptance is deemed to have taken place if the situation as referred to in the previous clause does not exist and the Customer has started using the Application, the Dashboard and/or the GRIP app for productive purposes within its organisation.
+4.7 The acceptance of the provision of the Application, the Dashboard and/or the GRIP app of Supplier is explicitly not dependent on an acceptance procedure, unless the parties have expressly and substantively agreed on a clearly elaborated acceptance procedure and concrete implementation plan and not only the obligation to have such a procedure or to make such a plan.
+Acceptance is deemed to have taken place if the situation referred to in the previous clause does not apply and the Customer has taken the Application, the Dashboard and/or the GRIP app into use for productive purposes within its organization.

-This article explains which rules apply if Supplier provides consultancy services, including expert training.
+This article explains which rules apply if Supplier provides other services (other than Software applications), including expert training.

-5.1 This article is additionally applicable if the Service consists of providing consultancy services, whether or not in the form of expert training.
+5.1 This article shall additionally apply if the Service consists of the provision of expert training, paid presentations, workshops or events.

-5.2 The provision of consultancy services will be carried out by the Supplier completely independently, at its own discretion and not under the supervision and management of the Customer.
+5.2 The Supplier will provide these other services entirely independently, at its own discretion and not under the supervision and management of the Purchaser.

-5.3 The Customer undertakes towards the Supplier to provide all information requested by the Supplier that the Supplier deems necessary to prepare sound advice and/or consultancy report.
+5.3 Purchaser undertakes to provide Supplier with all information requested by Supplier that Supplier deems necessary to properly perform these other services.

-5.4 The use of the advice and/or consultancy report is at the risk of the Customer.
-Without prejudice to the Supplier's right to provide evidence to the contrary, the Customer bears proof that the Service does not comply with what may be expected from a reasonably competent and reasonably acting supplier.
+5.4 The use of these other services is at the risk of the Purchaser.
+Without prejudice to the right of the Supplier to provide evidence to the contrary, the burden of proof that the Service does not meet what may be expected of a reasonably competent and reasonably acting supplier rests with the Purchaser.

 6. Delivery of Goods and Retention of Title